Google Mail FAQ

 Password Incorrect - Error Message

 Is two-step verification available for G Suite @ CMU accounts?

-No, G Suite @ CMU uses Single Sign-On (SSO) so 2-step verification cannot be used.
+No, G Suite @ CMU uses Single Sign-On (SSO); 2-step verification cannot be used.

-Can I log into other web services using my G Suite @ CMU account? (e.g., YouTube, Pinterest, etc.)
+Can I log into other web services using my G Suite @ CMU account? (e.g., YouTube, Pinterest, and so on)

 Your G Suite @ CMU account is NOT a commercial Google account and cannot be used to log in to other web services.

 What if I already have a personal Google Mail account?